Exiv2/exiv2/trunk/msvc2005/ReadMe.txt

 1.1  Tools
 1.2  Install zlib and expat sources.
 1.3  Open exiv2\msvc2005\exiv2.sln
-1.4  Building with and without webready
+1.4  Configuring build options (such as video and webready) 1.5  Building with exiv2-webready.sln
-1.5  What is build
+1.6  What is build
-1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
+1.7  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)

 2    Design
 2.1  Architecture